 - Do attend regularly scheduled hair appointments to get your hair trimmed.
 A haircut will remove fragile ends or dead ends on the oldest part of the hair and also help you maintain hair length.

 - Do go ahead and call your stylist to get you in sooner if your hair starts splitting — even if it's not time for a trim or haircut.

 - Prevent damaged hair by avoiding styling with heat tools.

-- Use a detox serum for your scalp to remove impurities and promote a healthy scalp biome which helps to encourage optimal hair growth.
+- Use a detox serum for your scalp to wash away impurities and promote a healthy scalp biome which helps to encourage healthy hair.